I get it, aperture is confusing.

 Depending on what lens you are using, you will need to know your maximum aperture value or the “fastness” of your lens.

-For example, if you only have a zoom lens that reaches an f-stop value of f/3.5, then that may not be the best lens choice if you want to capture a portrait photograph with that creamy bokeh background look.
+If so, then that may not be the best lens choice if you want to capture a portrait photograph with that creamy bokeh background look.

 5. Shooting Mode